intel/mayloon-runtime/README.md

 mayloon-runtime
 ===============

 This is the source code of the mayloon runtime.
-The code for the plugin is hosted in another repo (mayloon-porting-tool)
+The code for the plugin is hosted in another repo (<a href="https://github.com/01org/mayloon-portingtool">mayloon-porting-tool</a>)

 getting-started